digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 The upside is that at least we knew pretty quickly that it wasn't working and that we needed to find something else.
 The venture capitalists tell you to fail fast and we *definitely* did that.

 Our one lucky break, in spite of all the effort we put into trying to get it, was that we didn't have any external investors like angel investors or venture capital.
 That would not have been fun.
 We had a small *friends and family* round and they lost all of their investment.
-Those conversations were not the easiest to have and I have no plans to *ever* have them again.
+Those conversations were not the easiest and I have no plans to *ever* have them again.

 This period in the company I look back with a huge amount of fondness.
 There was a real mission all four of us felt and we were all determined to get there.